 The pharmacy offered a range of additional services including flu vaccinations.
-The patient group directions for the upcoming season were available and had been signed by the RP.
+The pharmacy was currently offering walk-in vaccinations through the company's private service.
+The patient group direction was available and had been signed.
 The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.

-The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS).
+The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS) but received few referrals.
 The RP contacted people by telephone to discuss how they were getting on with any new medicines they were prescribed as part of the NHS New Medicines Service.